 If management insists on proceeding with the interview without regard for your rights, make clear that you are proceeding under protest.
 Take careful notes.
 Answer questions briefly, but honestly.

-If you make the mistake of starting the interview and become disturbed by the direction the interview is taking, stop the interview, request that a union representative be present before continuing with the interview.
+If you start the interview and become disturbed by the direction the interview is taking, stop the interview, request that a union representative be present before continuing with the interview.